ahkatlio/mitiq/docs/source/examples/advanced_error_mitigation_pipeline.md

 ## Key Takeaways

-*   **Full Pipeline Consistently Superior (with current noise model)**: Across all runs with the refined noise model (where `idle_error_param = 0.0`), the Full Pipeline (ZNE→PT→DDD→REM) consistently achieved the lowest absolute error.
-This suggests that when the noise model accurately reflects the dominant error sources, a comprehensive combination of these four techniques can be the most effective.

 *   **Synergistic Benefits of Combined Mitigation**: The Full Pipeline's top performance, even though Pauli Twirling (PT) performs poorly in isolation, highlights the synergistic benefits of combining multiple error mitigation techniques.
 Techniques that are not optimal individually can still contribute positively when integrated into a larger, well-structured pipeline.

 *   **Clear Performance Hierarchy Emerges**: With the current noise model, a relatively stable performance hierarchy is observed: